 - Place the bar on the rack in a position that’s a couple of inches below your shoulders.

 - Try not use any foam padding on the bar.
-The closer the contact the bar to your body, the more stable you will be.
+The closer the contact the bar to your body, the more stable you will be and the better the force transfer from the ground to the bar.

 - Place your hands in a comfortable position so that you can get under the bar.
 I like to have my index finger on the outside rings.

-- Squeeze your shoulder blades together and rest the bar on your upper back.
+- Squeeze your shoulder blades together and rest the bar anywhere from the traps to the rear delts.
 There should be a nice little groove for it to rest on.
 Do not place it too high.
 It should not be up towards your neck.

 - Stand up with the bar and take a slightly wider than shoulder width stance.